Alberto E. Morales

 "I just wanted to express my gratitude for this course and you as a professor.
 I am half Mexican and half Korean and I tend to feel like I get overlooked as being Mexican or I feel as if people don't view me as Mexican enough.
 With your help, I was able to take more pride and be less afraid of people assuming my ethnic/racial background.
 I am proud to be both Mexican and Korean and even more proud to show it."

-I have been experimenting with multi-modal ethnographic work to push the possibilities of transmedia and epistemic modes of engagement.
-While doing fieldwork, I became involved in Ciencia en Panama, an advocacy and activist organization that describes themselves as “friends of science.”
+I have been experimenting with multimodal ethnographic work to push the possibilities of transmedia and epistemic modes of engagement.
+While doing fieldwork, I became involved in Ciencia en Panama, an advocacy and activist organization that describes itself as “friends of science.”
 At the height of the global march for science, I produced a photo-essay about this organization and its work to promote this movement and science policy in Panama.
-This photo-essay, published on the Platform for Ethnographic and Collaborative Ethnography, feeds into my research on analyzing socio-material assemblages, human capacity building, and the trafficking of ideas and values of technoscience.
-In more forthcoming multimodal work, I explore sound, sympoeisis, and multispecies attunements in scientific knowledge production.
+This photo-essay, published on the Platform for Ethnographic and Collaborative Ethnography, feeds into my research on analyzing socio-material assemblages, human capacity building, ecological and biomedical concepts, and the trafficking of ideas and values of technoscience.
+In future multimodal work, I explore sound, sympoeisis, and multispecies attunements in scientific knowledge production.

 Professional Papers and Activities (Selected)